 - The Trigger: Enter a “Sell” trade only when a candle closes decisively below the neckline.
 This breakdown serves as your primary entry point.

-- Risk: Be careful of “fakeouts” (whipsaws) in volatile market conditions where price breaks down but snaps back up.
+- The Risk: Be careful of “fakeouts” (whipsaws) in volatile market conditions where price breaks down but snaps back up.

 5.2.
 Entry Strategy 2: Sell on Retest of the Neckline

 A more conservative method involves waiting for a retest, relying on the principle that “broken support becomes new resistance.”
-This approach requires patience but often provides a better entry price and a safer stop-loss location.

 - The Setup: After the breakdown, wait for the price to rally back up to touch the neckline.